k-ayache/nixpkgs-cloudwatt/docker-compose/README.md

 The images build and configuration can be found in the `../pkgs/docker-images/` directory.

-After deployment do the provisioning and test ping between the 2 compute nodes:
+After deployment, do the provisioning and test ping between the 2 compute nodes:

     $ make contrail-provision
     $ make contrail-test